Free FEDEX 2-Day Shipping Orders $100+

 The puppies’ mother will start to take more time relaxing away from the puppies.
 She will slowly stop cleaning after the pups, and you will now have the joyful responsibility to take up after her.

-7-weeks old
+7-weeks old puppy

 This is about a good time to begin considering protecting your puppy naturally from fleas.
 We recommend natural flea products because most flea products on the market contain harsh chemicals that may harm your pet, especially at a young age!
-Check out this blog on Why You Need to Protect your Puppy from Fleas Naturally.
+Check out this blog on Why You Need to Protect Your Puppy from Fleas Naturally.

 We’ll now cover the growth development of a puppy month by month, starting from three months up to eight months.

-3-month old puppy (12 Weeks Old)
+3-Month Old Puppy (12 Weeks Old)

 Starting from the 3rd month up until the 6th month, a puppy also begins to learn to rank regarding dominance and submission, much like in elementary school for a human child who learns the difference between the principal, teacher, student, and playmate.